 This pluralism has an impact on the diversity of values contained in Indonesian society.
 Culture gives the value of life in humans, so that could mean differences in values that are recognized as true.
-The existence of values which are alive, trusted and obeyed by the community is the 'living law' of the community itself, or the law that lives
+The existence of values which are alive, trusted and obeyed by the community is the 'living law' of the community itself, or the law that lives in society.
+The term 'living law' was introduced by Eugen Ehrlich, an Austrian expert in

-&lt;sup>1 Lestari, Gina.
-"Bhineka Tunggal Ika Khasanah Multikultural Indonesia di tengah Kehidupan Sara."
-Jurnal Pendidikan Pancasila dan Kewarganegaraan, Vol. 28, No. 1, 2018, pp. 031-037, http://dx.doi.org/10.17977/jppkn.v28i1.5437.
+&lt;sup>1 Gina Lestari, "Bhineka Tunggal IkaL Khasanah Multikultural Indonesia di tengah Kehidupan Sara", Jurnal Pendidikan Pancasila dan Kewarganegaraan, Voume 28 No. 1, 2018, hlm.
+31-37.

-&lt;sup>2 Abdullah, Irwan.
-"Politik Bhineka Tunggal Ika dalam Keberagaman Budaya Indonesia."
-Jurnal Masyarakat dan Budaya, Vol. 5, No. 1, 2003, pp. 001-013.
+&lt;sup>2 Irwan Abdullah, "Politik Bhineka Tunggal Ika dalam Keberagaman Budaya Indinesia", Jurnal Masyarakat dan Budaya, Volume 5 No. 1, 2003, hlm.
+1-13.

-&lt;sup>3 Lestari, Gina.
-Op.
+&lt;sup>3 Gina Lestari, Op.
 Cit.

-&lt;sup>4 Indrahandayaningsih, Ana.
-"Kajian Filosofis Terhadap Multikulturalisme Indonesia."
-Humanika, No. 15, 2012, pp. 001-008, https://doi.org/10.14710/humanika.15.9.
+&lt;sup>4 Ana Indrahandayaningsih, "Kajian Filosofis Terhadap Multikulturalisme Indonesia", Humanika, No. 15, 2012, hlm.
+1-8.

-&lt;sup>5 Marta, Rustono Farady & Jean Sierjames Rieuwpassa.
-"Identifikasi Nilai Kemajemukan Indonesia sebagai Identitas Bangsa dalam Iklan Mixagrip Versi Keragaman Budaya."
-Jurnal Kajian Komunikasi, Vol. 6, No. 1, 2018, pp. 037-050, https://doi.org/10.24198/jkk.v6i1.15416.
+&lt;sup>5 Rustono Farady Marta, Jean Sierjames Rieuwpassa, "Identifikasi Nilai Kemajemukan Indonesia sebagai Identitas Bangsa dalam Iklan Mixagrip Versi Keragaman Budaya", Jurnal Kajian Komunikasi, Volume 6 No. 1, 2018, hlm.
+49.